luizalabs/hello-teresa/README.md

 ### Language detection
-When you make a deploy on Teresa you don't need to specify the language of your application, because, Teresa has a _language detection_ step in it's deploy pipeline.
+When you deploy an app using Teresa, you don't have to specify your application's language - it'll be automatically detected.

 > This step it's based on [Heroku's build packs](https://devcenter.heroku.com/articles/buildpacks).